angel-omics-lab/SPOT/README.md

 ```

 ## Usage
 1. Prepare the input data.
 If you already have an excel file with ROIs separated into unique sheets within the file, you can skip this step and proceed to Step 1b.
+    * NOTE : The algorithm currently only accepts up to two non-control/non-normal classes.
+However, the algorithm is agnostic to whether or not a control/normal class is included, so it can be run with or without a 'Normal' class.
     * a.
 Given imzML files for each region of interest, they can be converted to a pipeline-specific worksheet with the code below.
     * ```python
       from SPOT.class_dataPrep import ImzmlConverter